-I really believe that having 40 years of personal experience visiting Walt Disney World is one of the things that it important when giving advice on Disney vacations.
+I really believe that having over 40 years of personal experience visiting Walt Disney World is one of the things that it important when giving advice on Disney vacations.
 When it comes to Disney Cruise Line, I have had experience sailing in various categories of staterooms, but I hadn’t sailed Disney Cruise concierge.
 How could I tell people if concierge was worth it if I hadn’t tried it?
 My mind was made up, I needed to sail concierge in a 1-bedroom suite on the Disney Dream – for research purposes.

 My sister, our two friends and I left Walt Disney World after 8 days in the parks and drove down to Port Canaveral.
 Being concierge meant that we did not have a specific boarding time and we could check in at the concierge desk (where there was no line).
 After checking in, we were able to relax in the lounge area in the terminal reserved for concierge guests.
 Once the ship was cleared – we were led on board and up to the lounge on deck 12.

 In the concierge lounge we were treated to mimosas and some nibbly treats.
 We met our 3 hosts who had a custom itinerary printed out for us that included our Palo brunch and Castaway Cabana reservations that were booked by the pre-arrival team.
 They told us about the 2 happy hours that were hosted each night in the lounge offering drinks (alcohol and non) as well as what kind of food and snacks were available throughout the day.
 We were told that if there was anything we needed, we only had to ask.

 We enjoyed the conversations (and the mimosas) but were so excited to go and see our stateroom!
 We left the lounge and were thrilled to see our stateroom was right across the hall which turned out to be super convenient for getting tea in the morning and bottles of water throughout the day.